sgsellan/sgsellan.github.io/content/projects/blender-for-academic-papers.md

 hidenavbar: true
 ---

 Over the past three years, I have been learning more and more about using Blender to generate results for academic papers in Computer Graphics.
-At the same time, I have been sharing what I have learned in different venues and formats: internally with my colleagues, as aP course, as a text guide, a video or an interactive tutorial.
+At the same time, I have been sharing what I have learned in different venues and formats: internally with my colleagues, as an SGP course, as a text guide, a video or an interactive tutorial.
 As of July 2023, the last version of this was my 3-hour workshop at Graphics Interface 2023 in Victoria, Canada.
 In preparing for this workshop, I updated, reformatted and extended my previous publicaly available guides and combined them into a single course.

 ## Full, updated course